apache/cordova-docs/STYLESHEET.md

   scheme-qualified URLs.

 ## Miscellaneous

-* For procedure lists, don't break out separate items for (1) do this, followed by (2) this describes what just happened.
-Prefer (1) Do this.
-It does so-and-so, which you might see in some result.
-(2) Do that...

-* Bold & all-cap __NOTE:__, with colon inside, always at the start of a paragraph, never mid-paragraph.
-Do not incorporate font change into sentences as in "__Note__ that..." but OK to start a sentence:
-  "Note that..." when the information is less consequential.

-* As an alternative to __NOTE:__, use __WARNING:__ for serious matters, or __TIP:__ to pass along useful tricks or context.

-* __Topic/comment lists__: For bullet lists that provide short topics followed by comments, bold the topic, then merge the comment on the same line, separated with a colon unless the topic features trailing punctuation.
-The text you are reading provides an example.

 * In body text, no ( extra space inside parens ).
 OK to increase readability of code.